-Jesus Breaking Bread is a bronze sculpture made by Philadelphia artist, Walter Erlebacher (1933-1991).
-The work was commissioned as part of the 41st International Eucharistic Congress in 1976 sponsored by the Catholic Church.
+Jesus Breaking Bread is a bronze sculpture made by Philadelphia artist Walter Erlebacher (1933-1991).
+It was commissioned as part of the 41st International Eucharistic Congress in 1976, sponsored by the Catholic Church.
 The theme of the second day of the Congress was “The Hunger for Food.”

 Kopernik by artist Dudley Talcott was commissioned by a group of Polish Americans in 1972 to celebrate the 500th birthday of the astronomer Mikolaj Kopernik (1899-1986).
 Mikolaj Kopernik, better known as Nicolaus Copernicus, revolutionized scientific thought with his theory that the sun, not the earth, is the center of the universe.

 Three Discs, One Lacking is by Alexander “Sandy” Calder, an artist famous for creating mobiles and large-scale sculptures.
 Calder came from a family of prominent Philadelphia artists: his grandfather, Alexander Milne Calder, created the William Penn statue atop Philadelphia’s City Hall, and his father, Alexander Stirling Calder, created Swann Memorial Fountain in Logan Square.

 Sleeping Woman by artist Tom Chimes and poet Stephen Berg is a site specific artwork made entirely of text.
 The artwork is a 1,000′ line of poetry painted without punctuation on the top of the stone retaining wall along the Schuylkill River bank of Philadelphia’s Kelly Drive.

 KQED Art School’s “How To Look at Public Art: A Six-Year-Old Explains” by Jon Brown and Kristin Farr.